Take a Summer Tour of These Beloved Literary Gardens

 Lord Emsworth, the beleaguered Earl of Blandings, just wants to potter in his garden and give unwanted advice to his head gardener.
 Everyone conspires against him, especially that most efficient of all spectacled secretaries, Baxter.

-Instead of enjoying a day among his flowers, Lord Emsworth is neatly bundled off on a train to London.
+Instead of enjoying a day amongst his flowers, Lord Emsworth is neatly bundled off on a train to London.
 Here is what Lord Emsworth is missing in an early novel (one of my favorites) from the Blandings series by P. G. Wodehouse:

 "...the immediate neighborhood of the castle was ablaze with roses, pinks, pansies, carnations, hollyhocks, columbines, larkspurs, London pride, Canterbury bells, and a multitude of other choice blooms..."